ValkeMihail/c-sharp-QuickNotes-note-takink-app/README.md

 The app's user-friendly interface offers advanced functionality, including creating new notes and editing existing notes.

-Using modern and secure technologies like Supabase, I have ensured a secure environment for storing and managing grades.
+Using modern and secure technologies like Supabase, I have ensured a secure environment for storing and managing notes.
 The app has been developed with attention to detail, ensuring a smooth user experience and solid protection of personal data.